 You can find some answers to the question "Why train at MATTS?" on this page.

-There are answers to some frequently asked questions about training as an AT teacher on this page.
+There are answers to many "Frequently Asked Questions" (FAQs) about training as an AT teacher on this page.

 MATTS was founded in 2001 and has graduated 35 teachers.
 The great majority of our graduates have active teaching practices today.
 Several have served, and continue to serve, on STAT Council, including as Chair, and one of our graduates now directs the teacher training course in Edinburgh.